 - Bundle your pet’s body in a blanket, pillow case, or t-shirt which will allow for the natural process of absorption back into the earth.
 Avoid plastic.

 - Check in with your county for restrictions

 - Be careful and know where gas lines and water lines may be buried.
 Call your local utility office to mark your yard if needed.

-- We recommend a grave between 3 to 5 feet with a minimum of 2 feet of soil on top of your pet’s body.
+- We recommend a pet burial location between 3 to 5 feet with a minimum of 2 feet of soil on top of your pet’s body.

-- The medication used to euthanize your pet can be deadly to other animals if ingested.
+- The medication used in pet euthanasia can be deadly to other animals if ingested.
 To reduce risks of digging, use a headstone to mark the grave.

 - Lime powder can be sprinkled on the bottom and top of the grave to help reduce odor.

 - Consider future building additions when you choose a location